 With a mental factor, you are aware of distinctions and qualities in an object, the essential nature of which you simultaneously cognize with a primary consciousness.
 There are a great number of such factors, which have been condensed into various lists.
-This particular enumeration of 51 derives from A Compendium of Special Topics of Knowledge (mNgon-pa kun-btus, Skt.
+This particular enumeration of 51 derives from An Anthology of Special Topics of Knowledge (mNgon-pa kun-btus, Skt.
 Abhidharmasamuccaya), a Chittamatra text by Asanga.
 Among the many items not specifically mentioned here are love and compassion, which obviously are also mental factors.

 Feeling a level of happiness, distinguishing, urge, paying attention or taking to mind, and contacting awareness make five.
 Because these (always) come in the company of every (instance of) a principal awareness, they are called the five ever-functioning (mental factors).

 Feeling a level of happiness (tshor-ba) is the experience of happiness, unhappiness or neither or the two (neutral) in response to the way in which contacting awareness differentiates an object, as explained below.
 Feeling some level of happiness is how you experience the ripening of the aftermath of your karma and may be either upsetting (zang-zing) or non-upsetting (zang-zing med-pa) depending on whether you have clinging (sred-pa) for your tainted aggregates or you are totally absorbed in a state of yogic bare cognition.